Character sheet: Overview

-What is considered relevant can vary by game and personal preference—one player may consider his character's eye colour or personal background relevant while another might not, but both may be required by the game rules to note down on their sheet if their character suffers an injury.
+What is considered relevant can vary by game and personal preference—one player may consider his character's eye color or personal background relevant while another might not, but both may be required by the game rules to note down on their sheet if their character suffers an injury.

 The layout of a character sheet, when creating a sheet or choosing which one to use, is important.
 First, the sheet must allow the player to record what the system finds relevant to their character.
 Second, it must allow the player to easily find and read off information at a glance when they need it.
 In addition, if the character sheet is more than one page long, careful consideration must be given to put the most often used data areas at the front page.
 In all cases, care must be given to ensuring that the layout is generally well organized, grouping similar areas together logically while being easily readable and not overcrowded.